Sonywalk/SpaceShooter/README.md

 # SpaceShooter
 Simple "spaceshooter"

-It's a simple Javascript-based "spaceshooter" my Martin Gabrielsson where you can shoot ALIEN SPACE SHIPS AND THEY WILL FIRE BACK!! :O
+It's a simple Javascript-based "spaceshooter"!
+It's not close to done, it's not even much of a game at the moment ;)